PHPOpenDocs/PHPOpenDocs/docs/php_opendocs_about.md

 Instead of having all content under a single repo, OpenDocs is an experiment in delegating responsibility for each section of a website to separate organisations.

-All of the content should be related to PHP or closely related technologies, but other than that, it would
+All of the content should be related to PHP or closely related technologies, but other than that, pretty much anything goes.

 ## Principles